NieneB/InternshipReport/index.md

 ## The objectives

-The target group must feel:
+A. The target group must feel:

 1. Attracted to use the application
 2. Attracted to stay and play around with the application
 3. Challenged to explore more

-The target group must be able to:
+B. The target group must be able to:

 4. Discover the meaning of the field-names in relation to their environment
 5. Discover interesting stories and surprising facts about the field-names
 6. Understand the field-names and their value

-The application must be:
+C. The application must be:

 7. Intuitive and simple to use, so it shows quick and surprising results on the actions of the target group
 8. Technically working in an efficient and error-safe way.
 User friendly.